Wisconsin CDL Requirements

 In order to obtain a commercial driver’s license in the state of Wisconsin, you must:

-• Self-certify that you intend to drive a CMV in either intrastate commerce or interstate commerce.
+- Certify your tier of operation, indicating whether you intend to drive a CMV in intrastate commerce or interstate commerce.

 The CDL Skills Test